Tarasp Castle: History

 Tarasp Castle was probably built in the 11th century or possibly as early as the 10th century.
 The name comes from terra aspera or wild earth, which may refer to the new lands in the Inn river valley.
 They had adopted the name of the castle by 1089 when Ulrich von Tarasp was mentioned in a papal mandate to the Bishop of Chur.
 Around the same time the family founded Scuol Monastery, which later moved to Marienberg Abbey, as part of their program to carve out a barony in the formerly uninhabited high alpine valley.
 At this time the castle consisted of a ring wall and a chapel with a bell tower that also served as a watch tower.

 In 1160 Ulrich II donated his portion of the castle to the Bishop of Chur.
 However, his nephew and co-owner Gerhard, with the support of the Count of Tyrol, seized the castle and drove out the bishop's troops in 1163.
 The bishop, together with Ulrich von Tarasp and his cousin Egino von Matsch, besieged the castle and eventually forced Gerhard to compromise.
 The castle became the bishop's, but Gerhard and his descendants would hold the castle as their fief.
 If Gerhard died without an heir, the castle would revert to the bishop.
 In 1170 Gerhard died a violent death, followed by the last male heir, Ulrich, in 1177.
 The castle passed to the bishop while the Matsch family inherited the Abbey.
 In 1200 the bishop appointed the Reichenberg family as his vogt or representative in Tarasp Castle.
 In 1239 Swiker von Reichenberg, ignoring the bishop's claim, sold the castle to the castle to Albert of Tyrol.
-Beginning in 1273 the Matsch family received Tarasp as vassals of Tyrol.
+Beginning in 1273 the House of Matsch received Tarasp castle as vassals of Tyrol.